LollosoSi/bruxism-detector/README.md

 - Detects jaw clenching / activity through a Machine Learning algorithm.
 (SVM.
 You must train it before usage)
 - After clenching is detected, arduino or the processing sketch will beep a number of times, then activate an alarm and wake you up.
 - The beep count will reset with time, but if the alarm is fired then you need to press the button to turn it off.
 After pressing the button you get a grace time to reposition yourself in bed.
-- The processing sketch (`processing_fft_spectrum_sketch`) logs your session of clenching events, beeps, alarms, button presses in a CSV file under `RECORDINGS/` Folder
+- The processing sketch (`main_logger`) logs your session of clenching events, beeps, alarms, button presses in a CSV file under `RECORDINGS/` Folder
 - Inside the `RECORDINGS/` folder you will find an utility `generator.jar`.
 Run it to convert your files to graphs, really dirty graphs but you get the idea.

 ## **Items you need**